matheuspl92/odin-rock-paper-scissors/README.md

 - Add 3 buttons for each selection (Rock, paper and scissors);
 - Add a div to show the total score;
 - Add a div to show the results of a round and the the game;
+- Add the attribute defer to the script tag;

 #HTML --- PSEUDOCODE

+- Add the attribute defer to the script tag;
 - Add a div with class="container";
 - Add a child div to the previous div with class="score";
 - Add another child div with class="results";